apache/apisix/doc/plugins/response-rewrite.md

 ![](https://cdn.jsdelivr.net/gh/Miss-you/img/picgo/20201113010623.png)

-However, if you execute `ngx.exit` during the access phase, it only interrupts the request processing phase, and the response phase will still process it, i.e. if you configure the `response-rewrite` plugin, it will force overwriting of your response information (e.g. response code).
+However, if you execute `ngx.exit` during the access phase, it only interrupts the request processing phase, and the response phase will still process it, i.e. if you configure the `response-rewrite` plugin, it will force overwriting of your response information (e.g. response status code).